VFPC/VFPC/README.md

 - `check <callsign>` - Equivalent of clicking the "Show Checks" button for an aircraft.
 Replace `<callsign>` with the logon callsign of the aircraft.

 ## Disclaimer
 The plugin is currently in active development and you may encounter **unforseen bugs or other issues**.
 Please report them - we'll fix them as soon as we can.
-You run this plugin at your own risk - the developers are all volunteers and accept no liability for any problems or damage to your system.
+You run this plugin at your own risk - the developers are all volunteers and accept no liability for any problems encountered or damage to your system.